alchandia/githelper/README.md

 The helper will create the file `$HOME/.githelperdata` to store the credential, it will use the path of the current directory as ID

-To remove helper from a git repo:
+- To remove credential and helper from a git repo:

 ```
-git config --unset credential.helper
+githelper -r
 ```

-To list all the credentials stored:
+- To list all the credentials stored:

 ```
 githelper -l